richard-scryber/PaperworkDayDocs/index.md

 ---

-### Getting Around
+## Getting Around

 This documentation is meant to support your use of the library.
 The navigation on the left (or top) will allow you to move around the docs without visiting every page in turn.

-Most pages contain a table of contents for that page, istelf, and then further links so you can dive deeper of move to a related subject.
+Most pages contain a table of contents for that page, itself, and then further links so you can dive deeper of move to a related subject.

 Finally if you know what you are looking for, then the search is available at the top.

+---

-### Learning the Scryber.Core library
+## Learning the Scryber.Core library

 The first section is for the Learing guides which covers the capabilities the library in general terms.